kirbydesign/designsystem/.github/CONTRIBUTING.md

 The issue templates exist to ease collaboration by providing structure and reminding you of which information other contributors are looking for.
 They also provide helpful checklists that help you follow [the process of contributing](#the-process-of-contributing) and let others know how far you have come.

-If you experience that no template matches your specifc need; well there is a good opportunity to contribute.
+If you experience that no template matches your specific need; well there is a good opportunity to contribute.
 Create an issue for a new template to be created!

 #### The good issue has a good title
 The title of an issue is the part being read the most, as issues usually are viewed in some sort of list.